Double major, Minor, Liberal studies

 2010 Five-Year Review

 The undergraduate Certificate Program in Neuroscience is an interdisciplinary program requiring 18 credits of training in Neuroscience.
 The Program provides a group of related courses capped by a research experience.
 The Program is likely to be of particular interest to students who want to pursue graduate or professional training, but it is intended to appeal to any student interested in Neuroscience.

 Courses taken for the certificate in the lower division (1000 and 2000 level) may satisfy general education requirements (that is, breadth requirements), if they are approved general education courses.
 Courses in the upper division (3000 level and above) may satisfy requirements for the student’s major, consistently with the major’s requirements.
 All required courses must be completed with a “B-“average or higher.
 Pass/Fail grades will not count.

-Most courses required by the Certificate Program in Neuroscience have prerequisites.
+Most courses required by the Neuroscience Certificate have prerequisites.
 Some students may satisfy prerequisites by virtue of their prior curriculum.
 When this is not the case, students are responsible for satisfying the prerequisites.